LONG TERM CARE

-We are now seeing a trend in Long Term Care claims where the majority of claims are for ‘home health care’, verses an Assisted Living or Nursing Home facility.
+We are now seeing a trend in Long Term Care claims where the majority of claims are for ‘home health care’, versus an Assisted Living or Nursing Home facility.
 A major LTC insurer recently stated that over 80% of their LTC claims are now coming from Home Health Care.
-People naturally would rather stay in the comfort of their own home whenever possible and if they have the resources to do so.
-With costs soaring for long term care, in the DC Metro area the average cost is over $300 per day (over $100,000 per year), how long could your savings hold out?
+People naturally would rather stay in the comfort of their own homes whenever possible and if they have the resources to do so.
+With costs soaring for long term care, in the DC Metro area, the average cost is over $300 per day (over $100,000 per year), how long could your savings hold out?
 This is why Long Term Care insurance now plays an integral role in the new retirement environment.
 With proper planning, you can maintain your quality of life, retain your independence and protect yourself and your family from these financial burdens and tough decisions.

 - Chances are greater than 50% that each of us will require extended care at home or in a nursing home

 - One in four people who live to age 65 will spend one year or more in a nursing home, and one in three will spend three months or more

 - The cost of nursing home care in the DC Metro area is about $100,000, or $300 per day

 - Approximately 48% of long-term care costs are paid for by individuals as out-of-pocket costs

 - Medicare only pays 8% of long-term care costs

 Long Term Care (LTC) insurance gives you the independence to live your life on your own terms.
 It pays for care and assistance that you receive in your HOME or at a facility when it is no longer possible to care for yourself.
 This need arises through various situations including:

 - the natural course of aging